Though there are thousands of varieties of pears, only about ten are grown and sold commercially.

-- At purchase, the pear should feel firm.
-It gradually becomes less firm as it ripens at home.
+- A pear should feel firm when purchased and gradually becomes less firm as it ripens.

 - Select pears that are free from bruises or injury to the skin.

-- Yet, some pear varieties, such as the Bosc and Concorde, do not change color.
-In this case, use the Check the Neck™ test, where gentle thumb pressure is applied near the stem end.
-The pear is ready to eat when the fruit gives slightly.
+- Some pear varieties, such as the Bosc and Concorde, do not change color.
+For these varieties, use the Check-the-Neck test, where gentle thumb pressure is applied near the stem end.
+The pear is ripe when the fruit gives slightly.

 |Ohio Pear Varieties||Taste||Color Change with Ripening||Culinary Use|